Sequential composition of propositional logic programs: Preliminaries

+We call a binary relation $\leq$ {\em reflexive} if $x\leq x$, {\em anti-symmetric} if $x\leq y$ and $y\leq x$ implies $x=y$, and {\em transitive} if $x\leq y$ and $y\leq z$ implies $x\leq z$, for all $x,y,z$.
 A {\em partially ordered set} (or {\em poset}) is a set $L$ together with a reflexive, transitive, and anti-symmetric binary relation $\leq$ on $L$.
+A {\em prefixed point} of an operator $f$ on a poset $L$ is any element $x\in L$ such that $f(x)\leq x$; moreover, we call any $x\in L$ a {\em fixed point} of $f$ if $f(x)=x$.

-A {\em semigroup} is a set $S$ together with an associative binary operation $\cdot$ on $S$.
+A {\em magma} is a set $M$ together with a binary operation $\cdot$ on $M$.
+We call $(M,\cdot,1)$ a {\em unital} magma if it contains a unit element 1 such that $1x=x1=x$ holds for all $x\in M$.
+A {\em semigroup} is a magma $(S,\cdot)$ in which $\cdot$ is associative.
 A {\em monoid} is a semigroup containing a unit element 1 such that $1x=x1=x$ holds for all $x$.
 A {\em group} is a monoid which contains an inverse $x^{-1}$ for every $x$ such that $xx^{-1}=x^{-1}x=1$.
 A {\em left} (resp., {\em right}) {\em zero} is an element $0$ such that $0x=0$ (resp., $x0=0$) holds for all $x\in S$.
 An {\em ordered} semigroup is a semigroup $S$ together with a partial order $\leq$ that is compatible with the semigroup operation, meaning that $x\leq y$ implies $zx\leq zy$ and $xz\leq yz$ for all $x,y,z\in S$.
 An {\em ordered} monoid is defined in the obvious way.
-A relation $\sim$ on the set $S$ is called {\em left} (resp., {\em right}) {\em compatible} with the operation on $S$ if $x\sim y$ implies $zx\sim zy$ (resp., $xz\sim yz$), for all $x,y,z\in S$.
-It is called {\em compatible} if $x\sim y$ implies $wxz\sim wyz$, for all $w,x,y,z\in S$.
-A left (resp., right) compatible relation is called a {\em left} (resp., {\em right}) {\em congruence}.
-A compatible relation is called a {\em congruence}.
-A relation on a semigroup $S$ is a congruence\ioff it is both a left and a right congruence.
-A non-empty subset $I$ of $S$ is called a {\em left} (resp., {\em right}) {\em ideal} if $SI\seq I$ (resp., $IS\seq I$), and a ({\em two-sided}) {\em ideal} if it is both a left and right ideal.
+A non-empty subset $I$ of $S$ is called a {\em left} (resp., {\em right}) {\em ideal} if $SI\subseteq I$ (resp., $IS\subseteq I$), and a ({\em two-sided}) {\em ideal} if it is both a left and right ideal.
+An element $x\in S$ is {\em idempotent} if $x\cdot x=x$.